Kontakt.io Beacon firmware update

-Will this new set of features, the Kontakt.io Secure Suite, be released as a beacon firmware update?
+This set of features, the Kontakt.io Secure Suite, was released as a beacon firmware update.

-Yes, the Kontakt.io Secure Suite will be released as a beacon firmware update.
-It will be available as an “over the air” update, which means that you will be able to update your beacons to the new firmware via the Kontakt.io Admin App.
+Yes, the Kontakt.io Secure Suite was released as a beacon firmware update.
+It is available as an “over the air” update, which means that you will be able to update your beacons to the new firmware via the Kontakt.io Admin App.

 It’s important to note: before updating from firmware version 3.1 to our Kontakt.io Secure firmware (4.0 or higher), be very sure that you want to enable the new security features.
 Updating your beacons will enable security features but also it will change the way communication works between your beacons and managing devices.
 If you have already deployed beacons and you don’t account for the differences in communication protocol between 3.1 and 4.0, your apps may not function correctly with your beacons any more.

 Is the implementation of Kontakt.io Secure Suite obligatory?

 Nope.
 If for you don’t care to use security because you think it is not important (although we think for most use cases it is) we do not require that you do so.

 In this case make sure you do not update your beacon firmware to v4.0 and they will continue working as they have been.
 Just please note that we recently dropped support for firmware version 3.X or below.